KaiWU17TUM/icu_devices/documents/GE_Monitor.md

 <br />
 <br />

-### Waveform
+### Type 3 : Waveform

 <br />

 The code for preparing a waveform data transmission request is as follows.
 The following example will start to get ECG1 signal waveform.
+We can add or change the **type of waveform**. **(The summation of samples per second cannot be larger than 600)**

     struct datex::datex_record_wave_req requestPkt;